SavioMenifer/savi.oooo/src/posts/work/fireflyisland.md

 Firefly Island features multiple activities and interactive elements for users to explore and discover.
 Activities were designed keeping in mind the values of *simplicity* and *replayability*, aiming for an enjoyable experience that users could keep coming back to.
 Another design value that was forefronted was that of *expressiveness*, which ensured that users were able to adapt the activity in their own way and derive their own enjoyment out of it.

-The activities on Firefly Island took inspiration from many sources, which led to some crazy ideas in the end {.larger}
+While designing the activities on Firefly Island, I took inspiration from various sources including the natural, and digital world.
+This led to some truly unique ideas. {.larger}

 :::: small-figure-text
 ![Two people on Firefly Island catching firefly island catching fireflies with a magic bug catcher, and later playing hide and seek by catching fireflies.](assets/work/fireflyisland/hideandseek.mp4)